-2. Inclusion of Section 8 Companies in the eligibility criteria for a Community Radio Station (CRS):
+1. Section 8 Companies to be considered for eligibility for a Community Radio Station (CRS):

-Majority of the submissions are rightly against this express inclusion of Section 8 companies in the eligibility criteria for application for a CRS.
+Majority of the submissions are against this express inclusion of Section 8 companies in the eligibility criteria for application for a CRS.
 However, there are couple of submissions which do support the said inclusion claiming inter alia that this may bring in professionalism in the management of the CRS.
-We strongly oppose this view too for the reason that:
+We strongly oppose this view for the reason that: